In Search Of A Tribe

 Blossoming Magnolia tree and the old house in the background we stayed in Siggen, Germany

-In the past and sometimes still now, it was very hard for me to let myself be perceived by others.
-I felt the urge to correct everything I said and try to create this perfect persona that I could only let people see me with that mask.
-But I was determined this time, throughout the program whenever I felt overwhelmed by very intense and in-depth conversations.
-I tried to stay in the present moment instead of going into my head and trying to estimate if I was saying and doing the right things.
+In the past and sometimes still now, it is very hard for me to let myself be perceived by others.
+I felt the urge to correct everything I say and try to create this perfect persona that I can only let people see me with that mask.
+But I was determined this time, throughout the program, whenever I felt overwhelmed by very intense and in-depth conversations.
+I tried to stay in the present moment instead of going into my head and trying to estimate if I was saying and doing the 'right' things.

 Maybe, for the first time, I got to experience what it would feel like to be around people who are supportive of me.
 Who are perhaps part of my tribe!